 Monitoring and Telemetry in Irrigated Agriculture

-Irrigated agriculture is a practice that uses equipment and techniques to supply partial or total water deficiency for planted crops.
+Irrigated agriculture is a practice that uses equipment and techniques to partially or totally compensate for the lack of water for planted crops.

-It is present in all regions of Brazil, especially where there is a shortage of water, as is the case in the semi-arid region, or where prolonged periods of drought occur, as in the central region.
+It is present in all regions of Brazil, mainly where there is water scarcity, as is the case in the semi-arid region, or where prolonged periods of drought occur, as in the central region.

-There are some irrigation models, such as manual irrigation, which have the following negative consequences:
+There are some irrigation methods, such as manual irrigation, that have negative consequences:

 • high labor costs